How to Remove Stains from Baby Clothes

 - Pay attention to baby clothes labels – Shopping for baby clothes is one of the most fun parts of parenthood.
 What’s not fun is buying the cutest outfit ever, only to discover your baby’s ensemble comes at the cost of a dry clean only laundering (believe it or not, such temperamental baby clothes do exist).
 Before you buy, take a look at the clothing tag and check out the directions.
 The easier it is to wash, the easier it’ll likely be to get stains out

 Eliminate Stains From Your Baby’s Clothes with ECOS

-Gentler, toxin-free products are better for your baby, but finding ones that work well can be challenging.
+Gentler products are better for your baby, but finding ones that work well can be challenging.
 That’s where ECOS comes in.
-Our plant-powered products are made without harsh chemicals that could irritate your baby’s skin or cause an allergic reaction.
+Our plant-powered products are made with less chemicals that could irritate your baby’s skin or cause an allergic reaction.
 But they’re also designed to deliver an effective clean in one try, which will keep you from washing the same clothes over and over again and hoping to see a different result.